-It was as well that Jacob relished the nomadic army life, for postings to South Africa and Egypt followed, and thereafter the family lived in various garrison towns in England, though with a base for long leave periods at Llantomas in Herefordshire.
+It’s well that Jacob relished the nomadic army life, for postings to South Africa and Egypt followed, and thereafter the family lived in various garrison towns in England, though with a base for long leave periods at Llantomas in Herefordshire.
 After Major Jacob retired, they moved to Ludlow, and following her husband’s death, Jacob returned to Angus for the last years of her life, living in Kirriemuir until her death in September 1946.
 She is buried with her husband in the churchyard at Dun.

 Jacob was a very private person, revealing little of herself even in her diaries, and perhaps less in her poetry.
-This must have been due to personal preference, but perhaps also to a certain extent to her position as officer’s wife.
+This must have been due to personal reticence, but perhaps also to a certain extent to her position as duty-bound officer’s wife.
 Susan Tweedsmuir, later the wife of John Buchan, recalled in her autobiography:

 Violet had published a small book of poetry, which made her a little suspect to the military society of Cairo.
 But her charm and beauty and aptitude for getting on with people helped her to live down even poetry.